 So what are quality backlinks?

 Quality backlinks, simply put, are links from other authority sites.
 Authority is, of course, a relative term.
-There are new sites that people sprung up a couple days ago on weebly or wordpress that have virtually no value, and there are behemoth sites like forbes.com where one link can literally catapult you to the front page for millions of keywords.
+There are new sites that people sprung up a couple of days ago on Weebly or WordPress that have virtually no value, and there are behemoth sites like forbes.com where one link can literally catapult you to the front page for millions of keywords.
 Most sites fall somewhere in the middle.

 If you’re looking to get a backlink from a site you should be looking at three factors: their Domain Authority, also known as their DA, their trust flow, and their citation flow.
 Generally speaking the higher DA the better.
 Anything over 30 is great.
 Even 15-30 is pretty good.